huantianad/rd-downloader/README.md

 ## Usage
 1. Download the latest release [here](https://github.com/huantianad/SimpleDownload/releases/).
 2. Run the file.
-3. Follow the promts.
+3. Follow the prompts.
+If you don't know how many download threads to use, just use the default.
-4. The program will create a new sub-folder ("downloader") and download all the levels there.
+5. The program will create a new sub-folder ("downloader") and download all the levels there.
    (It might seem like the program is stuck on the last level, it's probably just a big file.)
 5. Profit.